PrecisionGuessworks/1646_InfiniteRecharge_Offseason/src/main/java/frc/robot/subsystems/README.md

 *Techinical Note:* Consider using occasional burst of limelight tracking to adjust the angle of hood.
 Might also make since not to move the hood (because that's you're like to shoot from the same position) or to go back to a default angle.

 ### Precision Shot
 In this state, the turret and the hood use the limelight vision tracking to move into position.
-If an adeqauite vision target cannot be found, default to joystick values.
+If an adeqauite vision target cannot be found, default to joystick values until found.
 The flywheels spin up once into position (within a tolerance).
 The limelight camMode is set to 1 for short range shooting.

 *Techincal Note:* Rather than a 1, you could make a constant in the constances file and pull that.